Sustain / Real Bread Campaign / Articles

 Can we get the law changed?

-Having helped to secure the two small exemptions in the Bread and Flour Regulations amendment enacted in November 2024, we highly doubt the Government will consider another review any time soon.
+Having helped to secure the two small exemptions in the Bread and Flour Regulations amendment enacted in November 2024, our opinion is that we doubt the Government will consider another review any time soon.

 Organic flour